KALKI2206/Sales-Vendor-Performance-Analysis/README.md

-Sales Vendor Performance Analysis
+Sales Vendor Performance Analysis:-

 Project Overview:-

 This project analyzes vendor-level sales and profitability data to identify top-performing vendors, cost contributors, and overall business impact.
 The objective was to apply SQL and Python-based data analysis techniques to extract actionable insights.